-Stainless steel is a great, durable material that is fairly simple to keep clean.
-Aside from looking great and having a smooth surface that prevents the growth of bacteria, stainless steel is the most widely used in restaurant settings.
-The material will not rust very easily despite daily use in professional kitchens.
+Stainless steel is a great, durable material that is fairly simple to keep clean at home.
+Aside from looking great and having a smooth surface that prevents the growth of bacteria, stainless steel is the most widely used material in restaurant and commercial settings.
+The material does not rust very easily despite daily use in professional kitchens.

 Stainless steel surfaces are the easiest to maintain in comparison to stones, marble, and wood.
-But that doesn’t mean you just neglect it.
-They still need basic maintenance and cleaning to keep its radiance.
-Here are some tips and tricks that will help you keep your stainless steel or quilted stainless steel spotless and shiny.
+But that doesn’t mean you can neglect it.
+It still needs basic maintenance and cleaning to keep its radiance.
+Here are some tips and tricks on how to clean stainless steel or quilted stainless steel to keep it spotless and shiny.

 1. Warm Water Plus A Microfiber Towel

 Stainless steel becomes vulnerable to damage when the protective film is scratched with a steel pad, wire sponge, water that is puddled or sitting, or harsh chemicals from household cleaners.
 The first step you should take is getting some warm water and a microfiber towel.
 The microfiber should be soft enough to not be abrasive, but abrasive enough to remove stubborn stains.

 Stainless steel does not demand too much attention unless you really have not cleaned it for a long time and do not clean up after spills.
 In terms of stainless steel used for backsplashes, countertops, and cookware, it is best to wipe them dry after cleaning.
 If not, water spots will form due to minerals.
 For stubborn stains, do not use steel scouring pads, instead choose plastic scrubbing pads.

 Overall: try warm water and a microfiber towel or plastic scrubbing pads first.

 2. Try Mild Detergent